 4. Determine the final cost and savings estimates for your project.

 Once these steps are done, you can begin the formal project proposal form.
-Complete the application and submit it to Sr. Janet Doyle (Regina Hall Room 107).
+Complete the application and submit it to Sophia Lloyd (Regina Hall Room 107).
 The VGF Board meets twice a semester.
 At these meetings, applications will be reviewed as well as progress of on-going projects.